-Sure enough, many come to the Galapagos Islands assuming they’ll be OK throughout the entire excursion, and more often than not, they absolutely will be perfectly fine.
-But only a handful of vessels in Galapagos (10, to be exact) go the extra mile by providing a 24-hour onboard Medical Officer.
-Why you might ask?
-Just so that, in the highly rare event that anything should happen to you during your trip to Galapagos, you can quickly be assisted in getting back up on your feet and return to exploring the Galapagos in no time.
-After all, you wouldn’t want to let a small accident or minor injury end up ruining your Galapagos tour of this once-in-a-lifetime destination, right?
-That’s what onboard Medical Officers are there to help with.
+Sure enough, many come to the Galapagos Islands, assuming they’ll be OK throughout the excursion, and more often than not, they absolutely will be perfectly fine.
+But only a handful of vessels in the Galapagos (10, to be exact) go the extra mile by providing a 24-hour onboard Medical Officer.
+Why?
+In the infrequent event that anything should happen to you during your trip to the Galapagos, you can quickly be assisted in getting back up on your feet and return to exploring the Galapagos in no time.
+After all, you wouldn’t want to let a small accident or minor injury ruin your Galapagos tour of this once-in-a-lifetime destination.
+That’s what Medical Officers on board are there to help with.

-This group of 10 vessels with an onboard Medical Officer also happens to keep the Galapagos waters in mind when it comes to protecting the delicate flora and fauna of each visitor site.
-Black and grey water are continuously treated aboard this specific group of vessels, too, giving guests a special peace of mind when it comes to enjoying Galapagos responsibly.
-What’s the difference: Galapagos Cruise or Yacht?
-There are plenty of boats and cruise options in the Galapagos, so it might be hard to start planning your trip to the Galapagos Islands.
-Here we have a few things to take into consideration when choosing between a Galapagos cruise ship (otherwise known as Expedition Vessels) and yachts:
+This group of 10 vessels with an onboard medical officer also keeps the Galapagos waters in mind when protecting each visitor site’s delicate flora and fauna.
+Black and grey water are continuously treated aboard this specific group of vessels, too, giving guests a unique peace of mind when it comes to enjoying the Galapagos responsibly.
+Plenty of boats and cruise options exist in the Galapagos, so it might take much work to start planning your trip to the Galapagos Islands.
+Here we have a few things to take into consideration when choosing a Galapagos cruise ship (otherwise known as Expedition Vessels):

 3. Explore the Galapagos Properly

-Does your Galapagos cruise provide you with the exploration tools you’ll need to properly experience Galapagos?
+Does your Galapagos cruise provide the exploration tools you’ll need to properly experience Galapagos?